 - Provides answers to commonly asked questions about COVID-19 and how it affects people with CF and their families

-- Includes advice about access to medicines and whether to stockpile, as well as advice for people taking part in a clinical trial
+- Includes advice about access to medicines, as well as advice for people taking part in a clinical trial